ManticoreGamesInc/platform-documentation/src/getting_started/editor_intro.md

 1. Character - Your place to customize your CORE Avatar.
 2. Create - Where games directly authored by you live.
-3. Games - A link to the game browser on :fas fa-external-link-alt: [coregames.com](https://www.coregames.com/games).
+3. Games - A link to the game browser on [coregames.com](https://www.coregames.com/games).
-4. Documentation - A link to our :fas fa-external-link-alt: [documentation platform](https://docs.coregames.com) that in addition to our API also houses a ton of tutorials to get you started.
+4. Documentation - A link to our [documentation platform](https://docs.coregames.com) that in addition to our API also houses a ton of tutorials to get you started.
-5. Discord - A link to the :fas fa-external-link-alt: [CORE Creator Discord](https://discord.gg/85k8A7V).
+5. Discord - A link to the [CORE Creator Discord](https://discord.gg/85k8A7V).
-6. Feedback - A link to :fas fa-external-link-alt: [a form to submit feedback](https://docs.google.com/forms/d/e/1FAIpQLSdpHIY56by19xUTSJjLiCY64SOz5SOxhJU4Cf0HvODOkB0dhg/viewform).
+6. Feedback - A link to [a form to submit feedback](https://docs.google.com/forms/d/e/1FAIpQLSdpHIY56by19xUTSJjLiCY64SOz5SOxhJU4Cf0HvODOkB0dhg/viewform).
 7. User Dropdown - Here you can log out or exit CORE.

 Now to create a new project, click on the big "**Create New**" button, select "**Empty Project**" and give it a name.
 Now you're in the Editor!